 Award-winning New York City artist Joan Rothchild Hardin is known for her luscious, custom hand painted tiles.
-In 2008 she branched out to add a sophisticated line of one-of-a-kind designer mirrors incorporating her art tiles, upholstery fabrics, exotic textiles, decorative nail heads, and paint.
+In 2008 she branched out to add a sophisticated line of one-of-a-kind designer mirrors incorporating her art tiles, upholstery fabrics, exotic textiles, and decorative nail heads.

-- Hardin Tiles were featured in the MADE section of the 2009 Architectural Digest HOME DESIGN SHOW in New York City.
-Architectural Digest featured a Hardin Tiles mirror in the July 2009 issue and a framed tile in the October 2011 issue .
+Hardin Tiles were featured in the MADE section of the 2009 Architectural Digest HOME DESIGN SHOW in New York City.
+Architectural Digest featured one of Joan’s designer mirrors in the July 2009 issue and a framed tile in the October 2011 issue .